For DSCR borrowers evaluating Tyler: the metro carries strong rent-to-price ratios alongside medium demographic momentum.

 Dominant property types in Tyler include SFR.

-Top DSCR lenders for Tyler
+DSCR lenders active in Tyler

 Renovo Financial is the largest Chicago-based hard money lender.
 Founded 2011, they've closed thousands of loans across the Midwest and have particularly deep penetration in Chicago, Indianapolis, and Milwaukee.
 Strong relationships with the local broker community make them a default first-call for many Chicago investors.